 - Bringing connectivity to the skies, through the innovative EAN – Arqiva Case Study

 Expanding the UK’s local DAB transmission network

 In January 2015 the DCMS (Department for Culture, Media and Sport) announced their plan to expand the UK’s local DAB transmission network to move towards commercial ILR FM equivalence[i].
-The local DAB network is being doubled with 182 new transmitters nationally across England, Scotland and Wales.
+The local DAB network was to be doubled with 182 new transmitters nationally across England, Scotland and Wales.

-We are responsible for the planning and delivery of this roll-out programme.
-It affects almost every local DAB network operator and is co-ordinated centrally by our Projects and Engineering teams.
+We were responsible for the planning and delivery of this roll-out programme.
+It affected almost every local DAB network operator and was co-ordinated centrally by our Projects and Engineering teams.

-This programme is jointly funded by the DCMS, BBC and local DAB multiplex operators.
+This programme was jointly funded by the DCMS, BBC and local DAB multiplex operators.